cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 quickly and allows for scalability of compute resources up or down and in or out as needed.
 Interactions with EMR can occur through a web service interface or by using the AWS Management Console to launch and monitor clusters.
-In this tutorial, setup and configuration of an EMR cluster will be done through the AWS Management Console.
+In this section, setup and configuration of an EMR cluster will be done through the AWS Management Console.

 ## Prerequisites

 Before proceeding with any steps to create an EMR cluster, you need to ensure that you have an AWS account setup.
-If not, you need to have one created before continuing with this tutorial.
+If not, you need to have one created before continuing with this section.
 Afterwards, sign into the AWS Management Console.
 There are two prerequisites that need to be met before being able to launch an EMR cluster, setup an S3 bucket and an EC2 key pair.
 The S3 bucket you create will be used for storing the EMR